k-wal/modus-operandi/readme.md

 |Drugsforum.nl|Mentions, Comments, Views|
 |Drugsforum.info|Mentions, Comments, Views|

-Timeseries datasets can be found in analysis/timseries and analysis/timseries_info.

 ### Statistical Analysis
 In order to reduce the impact of spikes in the online data, first a smoothing process is performed on popularity indicator timeseries.
 This is done in two separate ways: using an averaging filter per year, and by conducting piecewise linear regression with 12 breakpoints.
 To quantify the similarity between online values and Trimbos data, Pearson correlation is performed.

-Notebook for analysis is analysis/drugsforum.ipynb.

 ### Results
 Among the popularity metrics, number of views resulted in hightes average correlation with Trimbos lab data.
 The correlation values are presented int eh following table: